3aluw/nuxt-auto-css/README.md

-1. Add `nuxt-css-nmanager` dependency to your project
+1. Add `nuxt-css-manager` dependency to your project